New Law Firm Marketing, Ethics, and CLE Presentations

-A little training can turn more of your lawyers into a motivated team of high-powered rainmakers.
+Training can turn your lawyers into high-powered rainmakers.

-A former commercial litigator and marketing partner, Ross speaks credibly to lawyer audiences.
-In sessions ranging from one hour to a full day, he provides a practical, hands-on approach, ensuring that your firm’s marketing is productive and effective, and that your lawyers will have clients when they need them.
+A former commercial litigator and marketing partner, Ross speaks credibly to lawyer, CPA, and marketer audiences.
+In sessions ranging from one hour to a full day, he provides a practical, hands-on approach, ensuring that your firm's marketing is productive and effective, and that your lawyers will have clients when they need them.

-m’s marketing professionals.
+These proven, no-risk, interactive programs are educational yet entertaining, fully supporting the efforts of a firm’s marketing committee and in-house professionals.
 Ross also emphasizes the applicable ethics rules relating to communications, solicitation, advertising, and promotions, to help the programs qualify for CLE credit.

 All presentations are individually tailored to each firm's unique needs, and may include one-on-one or small-group follow-up as necessary.

 In this tough economy, it’s not a question of which marketing tool works best.
 Success isn’t dependent solely upon the eye-catching design of your website or advertising, or whether you choose blogs, billboards, brochures, or branding.

 This fun, and fast-paced session will walk you through a simple, clear methodology that ensures the successful creation and implementation of powerful marketing campaigns, business-development strategies, and branding initiatives.